amita-shukla/blog-1/content/posts/2024-06-30--undo-everything-in-git-part-2/index.md

 author: Amita Shukla
 ---

-In my previous post [Undo everything in Git - Part 1](https://amitashukla.in/blog/undo-everything-in-git-part-1/), I disucussed various scenarios when you're developing your code locally, and the commands to undo your changes using git.
+In my previous post [Undo everything in Git - Part 1](https://amitashukla.in/blog/undo-everything-in-git-part-1/), I disucussed various undo scenarios on a git repository locally.
 Now, in this post, we discuss the undo strategies when we have pushed our code to remote already.

-In this post, we discuss the following undo scenarios:</br>
+#### Table of Contents
 <a href="#undo-a-push">- Undo a Push</a></br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<a href="#undo-using-git-revert">- undo using git revert</a></br>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<a href="#undo-using-git-reset">- undo using git reset</a>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<a href="#undo-using-git-reset">- undo using git reset</a></br>
 <a href="#undo-a-merge-commit">- Undo a merge commit</a></br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<a href="#a-merge-commit">- A merge commit</a></br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<a href="#revert-and-push">- revert and push</a></br>